 marks the beginning of the option line.

-frequency unit specifies the unit of frequency.
-Legal values are parameter specifies what kind of network parameter data is contained in the file.
+specifies the unit of frequency.
+Legal values are GHz, MHz, kHz, Hz.
+The default value is GHz. frequency unit parameter specifies what kind of network parameter data is contained in the file.
 Legal values are: